finos/fluxnova-docs-manual/content/webapps/cockpit/dmn/decision-requirements-definition-view.md

 Clicking on the ID of the decision instance takes you to the [decision instance view]({{< ref "/webapps/cockpit/dmn/decision-instance-view.md" >}}).
 Clicking on the decision definition takes you to the [decision definition view]({{< ref "/webapps/cockpit/dmn/decision-definition-view.md" >}})

-{{< img src="../../img/cockpit-decision-definition-requirement-decision-drd-tab.png" title="Decision Requirements Definition Instances Tab" >}}
+{{< img outdated="true" src="../../img/cockpit-decision-definition-requirement-decision-drd-tab.png" title="Decision Requirements Definition Instances Tab" >}}

 In the decision requirements definition instances tab, you can find a listing of all instances of the current decision requirements definition.
 You can also search for decision instances which fulfill certain search criteria.
 To do so, click in the search box and select the parameters to search for.
 You can also begin typing to find the required parameter faster.
 You have to specify the value of the selected property to perform the search and you can combine multiple search pills to narrow down the search results.